Deciding Conditional Termination: Weakest Preconditions for Non-termination

-\end{definition} In the rest of the paper, we shall define the weakest non-termination precondition $\wnt(R)$ for relations $R$ that are octagonal or finite monoid affine.
-Assuming that at least one of the hypothesis of Lemma \ref{wrs-kleene} holds and that $\widehat{\pre_R}(k,\vec{x})$ is a~closed form of the sequence $\{\pre^n_R(\zed^\x)\}_{n\geq1}$, the weakest non-termination precondition of $R$ is equivalent to the first-order arithmetic formula on the right hand side in the following equivalence:
+\end{defi} In the rest of the paper, we shall define the weakest non-termination precondition $\wnt(R)$ for relations $R$ that are octagonal or finite monoid affine.
+Assuming that at least one of the hypotheses of Lemma \ref{wrs-kleene} holds and that $\widehat{\pre_R}(k,\vec{x})$ is a~closed form of the sequence $\{\pre^n_R(\zed^\x)\}_{n\geq1}$, the weakest non-termination precondition of $R$ is equivalent to the first-order arithmetic formula on the right hand side in the following equivalence:

 In the upcoming developments, we will show that $\widehat{\pre_R}(k,\vec{x})$ is Presburger definable, for octagonal and finite monoid affine relations $R$.
 As a direct consequence of (\ref{wrs}), the weakest non-termination precondition is definable in Presburger arithmetic.
 Since satisfiability is decidable for Presburger arithmetic \cite{presburger29}, the universal termination problem for octagonal and finite-monoid affine relations is decidable as well.